What is Zumba All About?

 What to Bring to Class

 Clothing: Zumba classes are intense, and most keep up the intensity for a whole hour, so you will get sweaty!
 Wear comfortable, breathable clothing that allows you maximum freedom of movement.
 Some people will wear baggy hip-hop style clothing, while some people dress like they are going out for a run.
 Totally up to your own preferences!
 There is a fun line of Zumba clothing available on www.zumba.com or from many Zumba instructors.
-Be sure to check out my Zumba clothing tips and recommendations article first.
+Be sure to check out my Zumba clothing tips and recommendations section first.

 Shoes: Wear supportive shoes such as running shoes or dance sneakers.
 Don’t go barefoot; you need lots of ankle and arch support.
 Zumba Fitness makes colorful, funky Z-Kickz® footwear especially designed for Zumba.